 "A Wegmans-based retail center will energize community activity throughout the Owings Mills Town Center."

 The new development Wegmans will anchor even has a name, according to Kamenetz: Foundry Row in Owings Mills.
 A construction start and end date has not been set for any development on the property, which still must undergo rezoning.

-Community officials said last week that Owings Mills developer Greenberg Gibbons Commercial was considering Harris Teeter, Whole Foods and Wegmans as possible anchors to the shopping center that should be built on the old Solo Cup property as a "small scale Hunt Valley."
+Community officials said last week that Owings Mills developer Greenberg Gibbons Commercial was considering Harris Teeter, Whole Foods and Wegmans as possible anchors to the shopping center that should be built on the old Solo Cup property ."